Payment Processing Companies_Web Ready Header

 Small businesses can offer this service at the online virtual terminal or with a QR code at the in-store point of sale.

-11. Affirm
+14. Affirm

-Affirm is a BNPL service provider for ecommerce platforms.
+Affirm is a BNPL service provider for eCommerce platforms.
 It allows users to buy goods now and pay over four interest-free payments.
 They have 6.2 million users.

 Affirm can be connected with online stores to accept the service at the checkout.
 Consumers can then manage their payments through their mobile devices with the Affirm app.